Table of Contents

 People often think of deontology as a rigid or absolutist school of thought, but in fact this isn’t necessarily true either.
 In fact, deontology can be either universal or relative:

-The advantage of relativism is its flexibility: it makes it easier to live in a diverse world where other people have beliefs and practices different from your own.
+The advantage of relativism is its flexibility; it makes it easier to live in a diverse world where other people have beliefs and practices different from your own.
 On the other hand, some people feel that it’s too flexible.
-They want a more solid moral philosophy, one that judges right from wrong not only for themselves, but for everyone.
+They want a more solid moral philosophy, one that judges right from wrong for everyone.

 Deontology can also be either religious or secular: